Tables of Skat bidding values.

 Solo Null Revolution72

 The bidder of Tournee does not indicate the nature (suit, Grand, or Null) during the bidding; and cannot meaningfully do so, because no Skat card has been turned up yet.
 If anyone subsequently bids a solo, the Tournee bid is discarded.
 Only in the absence of any Solo bid does the Tournee procedure of turning up one or both cards of the Skat take place.
+After that, the bidder specifies a suit, Grand, or Null (Overt).

 Although they do not affect the bidding, here are the base values of the Tournee games:

-table H2B
+table H-2b

 Tourneebase value